risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-solace.md

 Create a RisingWave cluster in [RisingWave Cloud](https://cloud.risingwave.com/) using the free plan.
 See the [documentation of RisingWave Cloud](https://docs.risingwave.com/cloud/manage-clusters/) for instructions.

-Solace supports popular open protocols like AMQP, JMS, MQTT, REST, and WebSocket, and open APIs such as Paho and Qpid to enable users to interact with Solace PubSub+ event broker.
-We will leverage the [RisingWave MQTT connector](https://docs.risingwave.com/docs/current/ingest-from-mqtt/) to read and write data from the Solace event broker.
-With the RisingWave cluster up and running, navigate to the Workspace and connect to the data streams using the SQL statements to create tables, materialized views and sinks.
+> **Note**: Solace PubSub+ supports popular open protocols like AMQP, JMS, MQTT, REST, and WebSocket, and open APIs such as Paho and Qpid to enable interaction with the event broker.
+We will use the [RisingWave MQTT connector](https://docs.risingwave.com/docs/current/ingest-from-mqtt/) to read and write data from Solace.

+Once the RisingWave cluster is set up, navigate to the Workspace and connect to data streams by creating tables, materialized views, and sinks using SQL statements.

 ### Step 1: Create source table